Yelp/detect-secrets/README.md

 ## About

-The purpose of the project is to **detecting secrets** within a code base.
+The purpose of the project is to **detect secrets** within a code base.
 This is a fork of [detect-secrets](https://github.com/Yelp/detect-secrets) from yelp.
-This include more detection, some of which are unique for IBM.
-Additional features to help integrate with services IBM uses.
+This includes additional detection, some of which is unique to IBM, as well as additional features to help integrate with IBM services.

-`detect-secrets` is an aptly named module for (surprise, surprise) **detecting secrets** within a code base.
+`detect-secrets` is an aptly-named module for (surprise, surprise) **detecting secrets** within a code base.

-However, unlike other similar packages that solely focus on finding secrets, this package is designed with the enterprise client in mind: providing a **backwards compatible**, systematic means of:
+However, unlike other similar packages that solely focus on finding secrets, this package is designed with the enterprise client in mind: providing a **backwards-compatible**, systematic means of:

 1. Preventing new secrets from entering the code base,
 2. Detecting if such preventions are explicitly bypassed, and